 This prevents the juices from burning up on the bottom of my oven, which I abhor trying to clean up before the next time I need to crank up my oven.

 I hope you all love these twice baked sweet potatoes just as much as I did!
-They’re an elegant addition to your holiday side dish menu and make for a great accompaniment to your Thanksgiving turkey or roast beef at Christmas.
+They’re an elegant addition to your holiday side dish menu and make for a great accompaniment to your Thanksgiving turkey, turkey roulade, or roast beef at Christmas.

 For the sweet potatoes and filling: